The Truth about Tap Water

 - Granular Carbon and Carbon Block Filters are most commonly used to filter a wide range of contaminants.

-WFP’s Take-Home Advice
+Wiseman Health Take-Home Advice

 - Use a shower filter at all times.
 It’s simple to use and screws directly onto the showerhead.
 Some of the best quality and most cost effective shower filters are from a company called Sprite.
+This will keep the many contaminants in tap water off your body, for healthier skin and hair.

 Ingram, C. (2006).
 The Drinking Water Book: How to Eliminate Harmful Toxins from Your Water (2nd ed.).
 Berkeley/Toronto: Celestial Arts.